 We've had to change the way we approach safer speeds in Ōtautahi Christchurch and Te Pātaka o Rākaihautū Banks Peninsula.

-With the new rule in place, we need to reverse the speed limits on the seven roads(external link) listed below by 1 July 2025:
+With the new rule in place, we reversed the speed limits on the seven roads(external link) listed below before 1 July 2025:

 • Western Valley Road between Christchurch Akaroa Road and 72 Western Valley Road.